MassTransit/MassTransit/doc/source/overview/publishing.rst

 .. _based on an article: http://spring.io/blog/2011/04/01/routing-topologies-for-performance-and-scalability-with-rabbitmq/

-This dynamic, type-based routing model has provided very powerful in many large applications.
+This dynamic, type-based routing model has proved very powerful in many large applications.
 The ability to add new consumers to an existing message publisher is a great way to manage dependencies and keep projects from becoming tightly coupled.